 A Member queried if the eighty one percent of schools achieving level three and above in their Health and Safety Audit included academy schools?
 It was confirmed that information was held about all schools that bought the County Council's Health and Safety Services in addition to the approximately two hundred and sixty five schools that remained maintained.

-A Member expressed concern that almost 20 per cent of schools were not achieving level three or above in their Health and Safety Audit.
-It was suggested that School Governors should ask questions about this matter.
+Concern was expressed that almost twenty percent of schools were not achieving level three or above in their Health and Safety Audit and that almost twenty five percent of schools were recorded as not having completed or reviewed Fire Risk Assessments in the last twelve months which would leave them at risk regarding validity of insurance.

-Concern was also raised that some schools had not reviewed their fire risk assessment and as such were out of date and if an incident occurred then the insurance company would not pay out.
 It was highlighted that it was a legal requirement to have risk assessments and current electrical and fire certificates in place.

 The Health, Safety and Wellbeing Manager clarified that every school had a Fire Risk Assessment and was asked to review this annually.
 The County Council would visit schools and encourage them to carry this out.
 It was confirmed by the Head of Financial Strategy & Support that there was an element of school insurance that was internal.

-Members expressed concern that almost twenty five percent of schools had not completed or reviewed its Fire Risk Assessment in the last twelve months.
 The Chairman undertook to write to the Health, Safety and Wellbeing Manager on behalf of the Committee seeking assurances about the action taken to address this.